-A Mandatory Provident Fund (the "MPF Scheme") has been set up for employees in Hong Kong, in accordance to the Mandatory Provident Fund Ordinance.
+A Mandatory Provident Fund (the "MPF Scheme") has been set up for employees in Hong Kong, in accordance to the Mandatory Provident Fund Schemes Ordinance (Chapter 485 of the Laws of Hong Kong).
 All employees in Hong Kong are required to join the MPF Scheme and the employees and its employer are each required to contribute 5% of their gross earnings with a current ceiling of HK\$1,500 per month to the MPF scheme.
 The only obligation of the Group with respect to the MPF scheme is to make required contribution under the scheme.
 No forfeited contribution is available to reduce the contribution payable in the future.
 The contribution charged to the consolidated statement of comprehensive income represents the contribution payable to the funds by the Group.